muntasirmoin/assignment-3-level2-/README.md

 - Route: /api/my-bookings(GET)

-## how to set up and use the application locally.
+## How to set up and use the application locally.

 ### - Clone the github repository